FlashSpeedie/photo-finance/README.md

 💡 Project Description

-Photo Finance is a modern tool built using the MERN stack (React frontend) to help you easily manage your personal money.
+Photo Finance is a modern tool built using the MERN(MongoDB, ExpressJS, ReactJS, NodeJS) stack and Gemini API key to help you easily manage your personal money.

 It does three main things: